tilt-dev/tilt.build/blog/_posts/2020-01-14-parallel-updates.md

 update_settings(max_parallel_updates=1)
 ```

-Then Tilt will only run one Docker build at a time.
+Then Tilt will only update one service at a time.

 We've found that some users want to guarantee that services come up in a
 specific order.
 For example, maybe you want to ensure the database starts before